12 real estate agent tax deductions you shouldn’t miss

 9. Advertising real estate agent tax deductions

-• Traditional advertising: Print, radio, TV, billboards
+• Traditional advertising: Print, radio spots, TV segments, local publications, billboards

-• Marketing materials: Business cards, brochures, flyers
+• Marketing materials: Business cards, brochures, flyers, listing packets

 10. Professional services